Rock City (song)

-"Rock City" is a song by American rapper Royce da 5'9", released as the third single from his debut album, Rock City (Version 2.0), which was released in 2002 through E1 Music (formerly "Koch Records") and Game Recordings, after another record label had turned down his first version of the album.
+"Rock City" is a song by American rapper Royce da 5'9", released as the third single from his debut album, Rock City (Version 2.0), which was released in 2002 through MNRK Music Group (formerly Koch Records) and Game Recordings, after Columbia Records turned down the first version of the album.
 The song also features vocals from rapper Eminem, becoming Eminem's debut appearance on one of Royce's solo albums.
 The single was released on January 5, 2002, the same date as its same titled album was released.
 "Rock City" charted at #99 on the Hot R&B/Hip-Hop Singles & Tracks chart in 2002.
-Not counting Bad Meets Evil or Slaughterhouse songs, "Rock City" is Royce da 5'9"'s most successful single chart-wise.
+Not counting Bad Meets Evil or Slaughterhouse songs, "Rock City" is Royce's most successful single chart-wise.

 Critical response

 Bradley Torreano highlighted the song and wrote: "The rollicking hometown anthem "Rock City" includes Eminem on the snappy chorus, but the verses are pure Royce as he waxes philosophical his role in the Motor City scene."
 Afrikka of DX magazine was also positive: "Rock City" the first single off this album is just a straight banger.
 Featuring Eminem on the chorus, this beat will have you nodding.
 However, I must say that the remix that is present on this album is not as good.
 Because this is an Enhanced CD, you are privy to the original "Rock City" video and song; that's where it's at."
 Rap Reviews was lukewarm: "As the ticking and menacing Primo beat banged out Royce's street-smart punchlines coast to coast, the first version of "Rock City" was heavily anticipated by hungry rap head (...)
 Despite a brief push for the title track (wisely featuring Eminem) as the second single, "Rock City" was put on the shelf and both rapper and album went back for fine tuning."
 Vibe magazine called this song "hometown anthem."